stakater/Playbook/stacks/release/restful-distributed-lock-manager/developer-documentation.md

 ### Image

-Currently we are using this `stakater/restful-distributed-lock-manager:0.5.3` public image for rdlm in stakater.
+Currently we are using this `stakater/restful-distributed-lock-manager:0.5.3` public image for rdlm in stakater. restful-distributed-lock-manager does not have public image maintained officially so we have created our own image.

 ### Cherry Pickable